 | Basque Country | Registro de Empresas y Actividades Turísticas | Basque Government |

-Documents typically required
+Documents typically required to register a tourist rental

 Requirements vary by region, but the core is consistent: